aviaryan/learnxinyminutes-pdf/README.md

 ### Limitations

-* learnxinyminutes.pdf doesn't includes 2 languages; latex and markdown.
-This is because they caused conflicts while building the single pdf.
+* learnxinyminutes.pdf doesn't include 2 languages; latex and markdown.
+This is because they caused conflicts while building the pdf (you can guess why).
 If needed, you can always download their individual pdf's from [_pdfs](_pdfs) directory.

 ## Building